Pnaghavi/Weather-Storm/README.md

 The class inheriting from process runs the state machine.
 Currently the process runs through each state and once all tasks on that state is complete, the state machine manager emits the event for the next state.
 When the process runs for 100 seconds it constantly runs through all the states of the state machine periodically.

-The diagram below shows the opperation of the state machine.
+The diagram below shows the operation of the state machine.
 The evil project is made by the evil weather master, that has created an evil state machine.
-The evil state machine has four stetes idle, get dtat,energize, and deenergize.
+The evil state machine has four stets idle, get data, energize, and deenergize.
-In the idle stat the state machine waites for the start event to transition to the get data state.
+In the idle stat the state machine waits for the start event to transition to the get data state.
 In the get data state the machine sends a get request to the server https://api.openweathermap.org/ to obtain weather date of Seattle.
 Once that is complete the state machine will transition to the next state.
-The next state is the energize state, in this state this evil machine will rotate the stepper motor same numbr of counts as the current maximum temperature of Seattle, while brightening the LEDs to maximum brightness.
-Once that task is complete the state machine will trasition to the next state which is deenergize, in this state the LEDs slowly dim until they are off and so this evil machine will deenrgize.
-Finally,the state machine returns to the idle state.
+The next state is the energize state, in this state this evil machine will rotate the stepper motor same number of counts as the current maximum temperature of Seattle, while brightening the LEDs to maximum brightness.
+Once that task is complete the state machine will transition to the next state which is deenergize, in this state the LEDs slowly dim until they are off and so this evil machine will deenergize.
+Finally, the state machine returns to the idle state.

 ![Electrical Setup](pics/stateM.jpg)

-This state machine is run by a process that monitors each state until all tasks are complete before emiting the transition to the next state.
-In addition it will transfer the json object from the get data state to the energiz and deenergize state.
+This state machine is run by a process that monitors each state until all tasks are complete before emitting the transition to the next state.
+In addition, it will transfer the json object from the get data state to the energize and deenergize state.
 The main method will run this process for 100 seconds every 7 seconds.
-The evil state machine will run periodically for 100 seconds until the evil weather master gets bored and moves on to doing somthing worthwile like helping the elderly cross the street.
+The evil state machine will run periodically for 100 seconds until the evil weather master gets bored and moves on to doing something worthwhile like helping the elderly cross the street.

 Results
 ---